 - Countermeasures to minimize the effects of sleep inertia

 What is sleep inertia?

 In medical terms, sleep inertia is a state of impaired cognitive and sensory-motor performance that occurs immediately after waking up.
-You feel disoriented and drowsy despite a long night’s sleep or perfect nap.
-Sleep inertia can have a temporary negative impact on situational awareness, decision making, memory and reaction time.
-Making it difficult to perform even simple tasks.
+You feel tired, disoriented and drowsy despite a long night’s sleep or a much-needed nap.

-The effects of sleep inertia are most acute upon waking and dissipate as you transition from sleep to a complete state of wakefulness.
 Typically, this groggy state lasts just 15-30 minutes.
-In severe cases, however, prolonged sleep inertia can continue over several hours.
+In severe cases, however, prolonged sleep inertia can continue for several hours.

+The effects of sleep inertia are most acute upon waking and disappear as you transition from sleep to a complete state of wakefulness.
+However, it can temporarily negatively impact situational awareness, decision making, memory and reaction time, making it difficult to perform even simple tasks.